Home - Vegetables - Roasted Broccoli Salad with Couscous

 This post may contain affiliate links.
 Please read my disclosure policy.

-A delicious and easy broccoli salad recipe with roasted broccoli you’ll be craving every day!
-Dress up the bowl with whole wheat couscous, tahini sauce and crunchy toasted nuts for a simple, healthy meal.
+A simple, yet complex-tasting broccoli salad recipe you’ll be craving every day!
+Dress up the bowl with whole wheat couscous, tahini sauce, and crunchy toasted nuts for a simple meal.

-The best part of perfectly roasted broccoli is getting a mix of charred edges and tender broccoli buds all in one bite.
+The best part of this broccoli salad is the mix of charred edges and tender broccoli buds, all in one bite.

-After roasting on a basic sheet pan with olive oil and salt, toss the bite-size broccoli with slivered garlic, fresh red chili and nutty whole wheat pearl couscous.
+• After roasting on a basic sheet pan with olive oil and salt, toss the bite-size broccoli with slivered garlic, fresh red chili, and cooked pearl couscous or other grain.

-The whole thing is sauced with my favorite lemon tahini Caesar dressing, a creamy sauce you’ll want to drizzle on everything.
+• The salad is sauced with my favorite lemon tahini dressing, a creamy sauce you’ll want to drizzle on everything.

 Roasted Broccoli Salad with Couscous and Lemon Tahini Sauce